Protein: Seafood, Halibut

 Precook the bacon

-Whenever doing bacon wrapped foods on the grill or smoker we have found that thinner bacon slices works a lot better that big thick slices of bacon.
+Whenever doing bacon wrapped foods on the grill or smoker we have found that thinner bacon slices work a lot better that big thick slices of bacon.
 This is especially true when working with seafood.
 Center cut bacon works wonderfully for this recipe.
 You want to find the balance between the bacon being perfectly cooked, without overcooking the fish.
 One method we have found to be helpful is to “sweat” the bacon, or slightly cook it prior to wrapping the halibut cheeks.

 The key is to cook the bacon until it is just starting to brown very slightly, but is still pliable so you can work with it.
 Once the bacon it just slightly beginning to brown, remove from the skillet and place on a paper towel.